 This is great news for anyone looking to earn either of the two cardsâ generous welcome offers:

-Itâs also worth noting that the Sapphire Reserve recently relaunched back in 2025 with a whole new set of credits and perks.
+Itâs also worth noting that the Sapphire Reserve relaunched in 2025 with a whole new set of credits and perks.

 A real-world example situation